Vetranio: Emperor

-Vetranio accepted the purple, and coins were minted in his name; their inscriptions give him the title of Augustus (full emperor), rather than Caesar (heir apparent), and include slogans stating that he expected to rule for five years, and hoped for ten.
+Vetranio accepted the purple, and coins were minted in his name.
+Their inscriptions give him the title of Augustus (full emperor), rather than Caesar (heir apparent).
+The coins he minted had unique images and slogans, an example with the overtly Christian legend of HOC SIGNO VICTOR ERIS (lit.
+'With this sign, victor you will be'; cf. In hoc signo vinces).
+He also minted coins with the common statement of expecting to rule for five years, and hoping to rule for ten (written as VOT(IS) V MUL(TIS) X).
 Understandings for the sequence of events, and the real motivations behind them, again hinge on whether one believes Vetranio was a Constantinian loyalist or a self-interested usurper.
-It is clear that Vetranio liaised with Constantius and received some sort of approval and support from him - according to Philostorgius, Constantius sent Vetranio a diadem, and Julian reports that Constantius supported him with money and troops - but then Vetranio also developed a relationship with Magnentius.
+It is clear that Vetranio liaised with Constantius and received some sort of approval and support from him - according to Philostorgius, Constantius sent Vetranio a diadem, and Julian reports that Constantius supported him with money and troops—but then Vetranio also developed a relationship with Magnentius.

 Both Vetranio and Magnentius put images of Constantius on their coins and not each other, indicating that they hoped to gain his respect more than the other's.
 Eventually, Constantius left from the eastern frontier with a large army, and met with ambassadors from both rebel emperors at Heraclea in Thrace.
 They offered him the senior title in the Empire, and Magnentius proposed to wed his daughter to Constantius, himself to marry Constantina the emperor's sister.
 But they required that the emperor ratify their claims to the western provinces.
 Constantius, supposedly inspired by his father Constantine in a nocturnal vision, indignantly declined the offer.